Chiredzi District: Geography

 A large chunk of the district is found in region V, although there are some parts that lie in region IV.
 Areas in region five are characterized by aridity and uncertain rainfall patterns.
 Many parts of the district are unfit for agriculture, hence in 1972 they set aside to form Gonarezhou National Park.
 In terms of surface area, Chiredzi is one of the largest districts in the country with over 95% of its area taken up by Gonarenzou and other conservancies like Malilangwe.
 With the arid climate, most people grow sorghum, a crop which is drought-tolerant and requires minimal rain to grow to maturity.
 The red soil found in the district is also suitable for sugarcane, and prior to the land invasions of 2000, the district was a center for sugar production for the whole country.

 Population

 The district is sparsely populated.
-The Shangaan/Tsonga people are in the majority, and the predominant language is Shangaan, a dialect that is related to both Zulu and Ndebele.
+The Tsonga people are in the majority, and the predominant language is Xitsonga,.